civo/docs/content/docs/machine-learning/quickstart.md

   <title>Kubeflow quickstart | Civo Documentation</title>
 </head>

-In this quickstart mainly focused towards Pipelines and Notebooks, we take a look at a simple example to train and run a model using Kubeflow Pipelines and Notebooks.
+In this quickstart, focused mainly on Pipelines and Notebooks, we take a look at an example to train and run a machine learning model using Kubeflow.

 ## Before you start